 The overall crime rate in Coin is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small city, Coin does not have a public transit system used by locals to get to and from work.
+Coin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Coin with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.04% of people over 25 have a bachelor's degree or advanced degree.